tsenart/vegeta/README.md

   -reporter="text": Reporter to use [text, plot:timings]
   -targets="targets.txt": Targets file
 ```

+#### -cpus
+Specifies the number of CPUs to be used internally.
+It defaults to the amount of CPUs available in the system.

 #### -duration
 Specifies the amount of time to issue request to the targets.